Best Features to Look for in a Savings Account

 Low-Balance Savings Account

 A low-balance savings account allows for the lowest amount of money to keep the account open.
 If you go below that, a service fee may be charged.
-In many cases, you can avoid the fee by having a linked checking account, being a minor, over the age of 55, or a student.
+In many cases, you can avoid the fee by having a linked checking account, being a minor, over the age of 55, or being a student.
 Make sure to know all the details upon opening.

 No-Fee Savings Account